-Employees are entitled to a minimum paid vacation of 24 working days per year on the basis of a six-day working week, which translates into 20 working days in the case of a five-day working week.
+Employees are entitled to a minimum paid vacation of 24 working days per year based on a six-day working week, which translates into 20 working days in the case of a five-day working week.
 During the first six months of the employment relationship, vacation accrues at a rate of one-twelfth of the annual vacation per completed month.
 After six months of service, employees are entitled to the full annual vacation.
-Severely disabled employees are entitled to five days' additional paid vacation per year (on the basis of a five-day working week).
+Severely disabled employees are entitled to five days' additional paid vacation per year (based on a five-day working week).
 Vacation is in addition to public holidays, the number of which varies from 10 to 13 days per year, depending on the state where the employee works.
 Public holidays are also paid.